JasonNing96/wg-wireless/whitepapers/KubeEdge-Wireless Working Group Proposal.md

 ### **Target:**

-- Our goal is to make an open platform to enable **Wireless**-Edge computing, extending native containerized application orchestration capabilities to hosts at **Wireless**-Edge, which built upon kubernetes and provides fundamental infrastructure support for **Wireless**-network, app deployment and meta-data synchronization between cloud and **Wireless**-edge.
+- Our goal is to make an open platform to enable **Wireless**-Edge computing, extending native containerized application orchestration capabilities to hosts at **Wireless**-Edge, which built upon kubernetes and provides fundamental infrastructure support for **Wireless**-network, app deployment and meta-data synchronization between cloud and **Wireless**-Edge.
 - **Extend** KubeEdge to support **wireless mobile scenarios**.

 ### Intention:

-- With the development of computing, powerful computing equipment could be seen as multi-agent.
-Therefore, the  problem of wireless interaction between multiple agents is the main scenario discussed here.
+- With the development of computing and communication technologies, powerful computing equipments constitutes multi-agent systems.
+The agents have both computing and comunication capacities and interact with each others.
+Therefore, the problem of wireless agents interaction between multiple agents and system management is the main scenario discussed here.
-- The relationship between different kubeedge can not be easily seen as Online or Offline,  it should be a curve that is  normally distributed.
+- The communication relationship between different Kubeedge nodes can not be easily seen as connect or disconnect,  it should be more fine-grain communication management.

 #### Scenario：